SimonSubokLee/ston-docs-son/admin/log.kr.rst

 FTP Transfer
 ====================================

-Log is uploaded through designated FTP client when the log is rolling.
+when the log is rolling, it is uploaded through the designated FTP client.

 .. _admin-log-ftpclient: